 (e) services, once these have been completed, even if the cancellation period is still running.

-8.6 How long do consumers have to change their minds?
 If you are a consumer how long you have to change your mind depends on how the goods are to be delivered.

 (a) Have you bought services?
 If so you have 14 days after the day we confirm details of the services to be performed.
 However, once we have completed the services you cannot change your mind, even if the period is still running.
 If you cancel after we have started the services, you must pay us for the services provided up until the time you tell us that you have changed your mind.